Brand development that increases sales velocity, guaranteed.

 CPG Brands uses several line stretching strategies.
 These approaches allow companies to expand their offerings through strategic product line extensions.
 Whether filling gaps in an existing lineup or creating an entirely new product line, understanding these strategies is crucial.
 You must understand the four main types of product line stretching to make informed decisions and maximize your market growth.

 Upward Stretching: When brands launch premium or high-priced versions to distinguish themselves from competitors and elevate their brand.
-For instance, Haagen Daz launched Vanilla Swiss Almond and Bananas Foster as esoteric flavors.
+For instance, Häagen-Dazs launched Vanilla Swiss Almond and Bananas Foster as exotic flavors.

 Two-Way Stretching: When companies extend their product lines in both upward and downward directions to cover a broader market segment.
-For instance, Unilever’s Magnum Ice Cream, a premium-level product, has an accessible version available on the market.
+For instance, Unilever’s Magnum Ice Cream, a premium product, offers an accessible version.

 Horizontal Stretching is when brands expand their product portfolio by offering variations within the same price range to cater to different tastes or preferences.
-For instance, Lay’s introduced new flavors like Wavy Funyuns while remaining within the same price range as standard Lay’s chips.
+For instance, Lay’s introduced new flavors such as Wavy Funyuns while keeping the same price as standard Lay’s chips.

-Expanding your product line can unlock significant growth but is fraught with risk.
+Expanding your product line can unlock significant growth, but it is fraught with risk.
 The biggest threat?
 Brand dilution.
 Extending into unrelated categories or launching subpar products can erode consumer trust and compromise your brand’s identity.

 Failed stretches lead to customer confusion, diluting your core message and damaging your reputation.
-Introducing a product that fails to resonate with your audience can cannibalize existing sales, undermining the entire product portfolio.
+Introducing a product that fails to resonate with your audience can cannibalize existing sales and undermine the entire product portfolio.

 For founder-led brands, the stakes are even higher.
 A misstep can drain cash reserves, derail momentum, and jeopardize the business.
-Founders must weigh the potential rewards against the risks—losing early adopters’ trust could mean losing the brand’s lifeblood.
-To succeed, it’s essential to preserve the authenticity and core values that attract customers in the first place, even when stretching the product line.
+Founders must weigh the potential rewards against the risks; losing early adopters’ trust could mean losing the brand’s lifeblood.
+To succeed, it’s essential to preserve the authenticity and core values that attract customers in the first place, even as you expand the product line.

 The Product Line Stretch Process